jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

 - M1, M3, M4, M6, M9, M11, M14, M15, M16
+- G10 (aa-maven Phase 1 complete); resume as Not started
+- The install verification (Release Verification 2 and 3) runs against the aa-maven Phase 1 source before any PR; fast-forward merge per owner choice 2026-09-12.
 - D11 retired M5's successor work (M7); M16 carries the runtime.
 - D7: the ansible deployment (M2, G5) is Backlog and does not gate this row.